 Another massive deportation followed a few years later, on 25 March 1949, when over 20,000 people – nearly 3% of the 1945 Estonian population – were seized in a few days and dispatched to remote areas of Siberia.

 The Vabamu Museum of Occupations and Freedom in Tallinn holds some memories and pictures of deported Estonians.
 Courtesy of the museum, Estonian World brings you some of those preserved images of life in Siberia (click to enlarge).

 Cover: An Estonian woman with her grandchild in Siberia.
-Pictures courtesy of The Museum of Occupations.
-Read also: Estonia remembers the Soviet deportations and Hope and freedom: remembering Estonia’s occupations. * This article was originally published on 14 June 2016.
-Please consider making a donation for the continuous improvement of our publication.
+Pictures courtesy of Vabamu Museum of Occupations and Freedom.
+Read also: Estonia remembers the Soviet deportations and Hope and freedom: remembering Estonia’s occupations. * This article was originally published on 14 June 2016 and lightly edited on 14 June 2021.